 Ukraine: Conscientious Objector Vitaliy Alekseinko sentenced to a year in prison must be acquitted

 On 15 September 2022 conscientious objector Vitaliy Vasyliovych Alekseienko, was found guilty of ‘evasion of military service during mobilisation' and sentenced to a year in prison.
 Alekseienko filed an appeal in which he asked to be released with a probation term.
-The Ivano-Frankivsk Court of Appeal, which originally scheduled 17 November for the hearing of his appeal, has now postponed it to 12 December 2022.
-If you haven't written to the Court already, you can still send your emails of support for Vitaliy to the Court until 12 December.
+The Ivano-Frankivsk Court of Appeal has scheduled a hearing of his appeal on 17 November 2022.

 Vitaliy Alekseienko completed his alternative service in 1998 in the city of Zarafshon (Republic of Uzbekistan), where he had lived with his family from the age of 12 until he moved to Sloviansk in Donetsk oblast of Ukraine.
 Following the Russian invasion, he moved from Sloviansk to Ivano-Frankivsk and was registered at the Administrative Service Center as an internally displaced person.
 From the Administrative Service Centre he was directed to the Ivano-Frankivsk City Territorial Centre of Recruitment and Social Support of the Ministry of Defense of Ukraine.
 On the same day, he appeared at the recruitment center, where he immediately underwent a medical examination.